ReplayKit security in iOS and iPadOS

 Broadcast extensions: For third-party services to participate in ReplayKit broadcasting, they’re required to create two new extensions that are configured with the com.apple.broadcast-services endpoint:

 A user interface extension that allows the user to set up their broadcast

 An upload extension that handles uploading video and audio data to the service’s back-end servers

-The architecture helps ensure that hosting apps have no privileges to the broadcasted video and audio contents.
+The architecture helps ensure that hosting apps have no privileges to the broadcasted video and audio content.
 Only ReplayKit and the third-party broadcast extensions have access.

-Broadcast picker: With the broadcast picker, users initiate system broadcasts directly from their app using the same system-defined user interface that’s accessible using Control Center.
+Broadcast picker: With the broadcast picker, users initiate system broadcasts directly from their apps using the same system-defined user interface that’s accessible using Control Centre.
 The user interface is implemented using a private API and is an extension that lives within the ReplayKit framework.
 It is out-of-process from the hosting app.

-Upload extension: The extension that third-party broadcast services implement to handle video and audio content during broadcasting uses raw unencoded sample buffers.
-During this mode of handling, video and audio data is serialized and passed to the third-party upload extension in real time through a direct XPC connection.
-Video data is encoded by extracting the IOSurface object from the video sample buffer, encoding it securely as an XPC object, sending it over through XPC to the third-party extension, and decoding it securely back into an IOSurface object.
+Upload extension: The extension that third-party broadcast services implement, to handle video and audio content during broadcasting, uses raw unencoded sample buffers.
+During this mode of handling, video and audio data is serialised and passed to the third-party upload extension in real time through a direct XPC connection.
+Video data is encoded by extracting the IOSurface object from the video sample buffer, encoding it securely as an XPC object, sending it over through XPC to the third-party extension and decoding it securely back into an IOSurface object.